-- Improve the effectiveness and efficiency of local government by: - Providing communities with the opportunity to initiate, and participate in considering, alternative local government arrangements for their area; and - Requiring the Commission, in consultation with communities, to identify, develop, and implement in a timely manner the option that best promotes good local government
+- Improve the effectiveness and efficiency of local government by: - Providing communities with the opportunity to initiate, and participate in considering, alternative local government arrangements for their area; and - Requiring the Commission, in consultation with communities, to identify, develop, and implement in a timely manner the option that best promotes good local government any person, body or group.

-A reorganisation application may be made to the Local Government Commission by any person, body or group.
 The 2012 and 2013 Amendments to the LGA 2002 have steadily increased the flexibility related to reorganisation.